apache/spark/docs/running-on-kubernetes.md

- for spark to use it, by setting the property: `spark.kubernetes.loggingConf.configMapName` and `spark.kubernetes.loggingConf.fileName`. `spark.kubernetes.loggingConf.configMapName` is the name of config map in kubernetes and `spark.kubernetes.loggingConf.fileName` is the name of the file used to create the config map.
+ for spark to use it, by setting the property: `spark.kubernetes.loggingConf.configMapName` and `spark.kubernetes.loggingConf.fileName`. `spark.kubernetes.loggingConf.configMapName` is the name of config map in kubernetes and `spark.kubernetes.loggingConf.fileName` is the name of the file used to create the configMap or it is also referred to as the key of the configMap.

-2) For spark cluster mode of deployment, the configuration file present inside the `conf/` dir is by default auto configured as a kubernetes config map and setup for all executors and driver as logging configuration.
+2) For spark "cluster" mode of deployment, the configuration file present inside the `conf/` dir is by default auto configured as a kubernetes configMap and setup for all executors and driver as logging configuration.
 The name of the logging configuration file is by default `log4j.properties` and can be altered using the property: `spark.kubernetes.loggingConf.fileName`.